 The UCL Institute for Sustainable Resources (ISR) generates knowledge in the globally sustainable use of natural resources and trains the future leaders of this field.
 Our definition of resources is broad, and our research approach is equally inclusive, bringing together experts from across UCL.
 We are part of The Bartlett: UCL?s global faculty of the built environment.

-Charlotte joined the Institute of Sustainable Resources as a research associate in April
+Charlotte joined BSEER as a research associate in April

 2013 to map UCL’s research expertise in urban sustainability.
 In November she was awarded a Public Engagement Fellowship to study the role assigned to 'the public' in energy policy research.
-During this Fellowship Charlotte is developing collaborative research projects with local authorities and not-for-profit groups related to their sustainability priorities.
+During this Fellowship Charlotte developed collaborative research projects with local authorities and not-for-profit groups related to their sustainability priorities.
+She joined CEGE in November 2015 and is now working on a number of projects across UCL Energy Institute and UCL CEGE that use ethnographic and qualitative research methods to look at infrastructure in the home.

 Charlotte's PhD focused on energy and finance in Serbia.
 She carried out ethnographic research on the interaction between domestic space, urban infrastructure, socio-economic change in Belgrade.

-As well as her academic engagement with sustainability she has policy research experience having worked on projects for the Scottish Government and the International Energy Agency.
+As well as her academic engagement with sustainability she has policy research experience having worked on projects for DECC, DEFRA, the Scottish Government and the International Energy Agency.

 and the material culture of the home.
 She draws on theories from anthropology,

-As part of her Public Engagement Fellowship, Charlotte will be developing research projects in collaboration with public sector and community groups that support low carbon urban energy use.
+As part of her Public Engagement Fellowship, Charlotte has been developing research projects in collaboration with public sector and community groups that support low carbon urban energy use.
+This includes working with residents and local authorities on new and established heat networks in London, as well as small scale community energy projects.